Table of Contents:

 Could God ignore mankind wanting to go their own way?

-Could God just declare a “Not guilty” verdict over the human race?
+What if God declared a “Not guilty” verdict over the whole human race?

 That would be like all the Judges in the courts, saying: “You are guilty, but I’ll pretend you’re not, so you are free to leave!”.